Tretboot/Tretboot/README.md

 - 👋 Hi, I’m @Tretboot
 - 👀 I’m interested in the digital future of our Planet
-- 🌱 I’m currently learning how to komm klar
+- 🌱 I’m currently learning how to use github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on games
 - 📫 How to reach me ...

 <!---